outworld-umd/icd0009-2020/FoodDeliveryApp/README.md

 ## Project structure
 **Contracts.DAL.App** - specs for repositories

-**Contracts.DAL.Base** - specs for domain metadata and PK in entities.
+**Contracts.Domain** - specs for domain metadata and PK in entities.
 Specs for common base repository.

 **DAL.App.EF** - implementation of repositories